 So, when you do this, you’re plugging all the potential places where the force that you’ll generate can leak out.

-If you plug this energy leak, there’s nowhere else for that energy to go, other than right back up into the bar, down through your arms.
+If you plug this energy leak, there’s nowhere else for that energy to go, other than right back up into the bar, down through your arm muscles.

 And guess what.
-You’ll perform a better pullup as a result.
+You’ll perform a better pull-up movement as a result.